-- 26. Each access and participation plan and fee information document must be approved by the provider's Accountable Officer. - 27.
-Providers must confirm that their governing body has approved the plan by ticking the box in C10. - 28.
+- 28. Each access and participation plan and fee information document must be approved by the provider's Accountable Officer. - 29.
+Providers must confirm that their governing body has approved the plan by using the drop-down in cell G10. - 30.
 It is up to each provider to determine its own process for checking the accuracy of the information it provides.
 This could be through internal audit, a report to the head of the institution, a governors' group or a steering committee.
 All information is subject to audit and all providers must ensure that the way information is validated meets internal audit requirements.